Greenwich Peninsula: Redevelopment since the 1990s

 Adjacent to the cable car terminus was a large temporary building housing the London Soccer Dome, formerly the David Beckham Academy.
-This opened in 2005 and the building finally closed in 2014, with the main structures being dismantled, transported and re-erected in Southend; the site is intended for residential use.
-Approximately 400m further south, is the Pilot Inn public house, one of the oldest remaining buildings on the peninsula.
+This opened in 2005 but closed in 2014, with the main structures being dismantled, transported and re-erected in Southend; the site is intended for residential use.
+Approximately 400 m further south, at the western end of River Way, is the Pilot Inn public house, which, along with the adjacent housing terrace, is among the oldest remaining buildings on the peninsula.

 Central Park runs through the central spine of the peninsula, with the Greenwich Peninsula Ecology Park further south providing a haven for many different species of bird, plants and insects.

 A combined heat and power (CHP) energy centre has been constructed adjacent to and east of the A102 Blackwall Tunnel Southern Approach to provide district heating to an eventual total of 15,700 properties on the peninsula.
 It is operated by Pinnacle Power for Greenwich Peninsula ESCO Limited.
 A 49 m high tower forms part of the energy centre, designed by C. F. Møller Architects, and was completed in 2016.
 The tower is clad in a complex metal cladding formed of hundreds of triangular patterns (initially titled 'Lenticular Dazzle Camouflage'), designed by British artist Conrad Shawcross.
 The tower cladding later featured as part of an art trail around north Greenwich, with the work given the title 'The Optic Cloak'.

 In 2016, construction started on new buildings for St Mary Magdalene Church of England School (part of the Koinonia Federation; the federation then operated at four Greenwich sites, two of which moved to the new building on completion in September 2018).
 The school is located at the corner of Millennium Way and John Harrison Way, and has sports facilities available for community use.